-After someone close to you dies, when that person passes away without leaving a Last Will and Testament, the complexity of the situation increases tenfold.
-This condition, known legally as intestacy, means that the deceased has not left instructions on how to distribute their assets, who should manage their estate, or—most pressingly for the immediate family—who is responsible for their final arrangements.
+When someone close to you dies without leaving a Last Will and Testament, the complexity of the situation increases significantly.
+This condition, known legally as intestacy, means the deceased left no instructions on how to distribute their assets, who should manage their estate, or—most pressingly for the immediate family—who is responsible for their final arrangements.

-Dying without a will is more common than many realize.
-In 2025, the legal landscape surrounding estate planning and "intestate funerals" is shifting, with new thresholds for inheritance and digital asset management.
-For families left behind, the path forward requires a clear understanding of the law to avoid probate delays, financial strain, and family disputes.
+Dying without a will is more common than many people realize.
+For the families left behind, the path forward requires a clear understanding of state law to avoid probate delays, financial strain, and family disputes.
+This guide explains who has authority, how to pay for the funeral, and the steps to take in the first weeks.

 Who Arranges the Funeral When There Is No Will?